ismailceylan/php-urlify/README.md

 // 'subdomain.example.com'
 ```

-When the set method is called, parsing processes will be start for given host and all the getters will return the parsed values.
+When the set method is called, parsing processes will be start for given host and all the getter methods will return the parsed values.

+You can also set the host directly on the `Url` object:

 ```php
 echo $url->setHost( 'api.example.com' );